learning-software-engineering/learning-software-engineering.github.io/Topics/Task_Management_Software.md

     a.
 Integrate Jira with external tools like Google Drive or Dropbox for seamless file sharing.
     b.
 Provide links to external documents for more extensive information.
+    c.
+Google Drive is available as an add-on: https://marketplace.atlassian.com/apps/1216787/google-drive-docs-for-jira?tab=overview&hosting=cloud
+    d.
+Dropbox is available as an add-on: https://marketplace.atlassian.com/apps/1216784/integration-for-dropbox-jira?tab=overview&hosting=cloud

 <p>By mastering the art of creating clear and concise issues, teams can streamline their workflow and minimize misunderstandings.
+For more tips, see this resource: https://community.atlassian.com/t5/Jira-articles/How-to-write-a-useful-Jira-ticket/ba-p/2147004</p>

 <h3>b.
 Collaboration and communication</h3>
 <h4>Commenting in Jira</h4>